Altran-PT-GDC/Robot-Framework-Test-FX-Library/README.md

 See also the list of [contributors](https://github.com/Altran-PT-GDC/Robot-Framework-Test-FX-Library/contributors) who participated in this project.

-This project was developed with the support of [Sophia Genetics](http://www.sophiagenetics.com/)
+This project was developed with the support and contribution of [Sophia Genetics](http://www.sophiagenetics.com/)

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/Altran-PT-GDC/Robot-Framework-Test-FX-Library/blob/master/testfxlibrary/LICENSE.md) file for details.